Retrohunt with YARA rules

 • Expected query usage

-The Type field controls which dataset the rule will scan.
+The HTML Response Source field controls which datasets the rule will scan.
 Currently available:

-• HTML Responses: Executes the rule against returned page content collected by Validin.
+• IPv4: Executes the rule against returned page content collected by Validin from internet-side IPv4 address scanning.

 📘